Digital-Naturalism-Laboratories/Mothbox/docs/docs/usage/basic.md

 * HI Power: like ACTIVE but Assumption is connected not to battery, but unlimited power supply.
 Wifi stays on, attempts to upload photos to internet servers automatically.
 (Pro - switch "Hi")

 ## Setting Modes
-For the Mothbox DIY, you can set what Mode your device is in by using Jumper wires on some select pins:
+For the **Mothbox DIY**, you can set what Mode your device is in by using Jumper wires on some select pins:

 Basically connect one wire to GND.